 Within weeks we will have an abundance of cherry tomatoes and peppadews.
 Without being legalistic about it, we do try to make sure we eat them every day.
 Yes, it does take time to grow, harvest and preserve them for year-round enjoyment.

-More, it’s in the Garden Cathedral as we call our backyard that we experience the peace of God.
-The noise of the world is switched off, making space for him to speak to us; and us to him.
+Moreover it’s in the Garden Cathedral as we call our backyard that we experience the peace of God.
+The noise of the world is switched off, making space for him to commune with us.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.